 Apps by enterprises will be built with hyper-agile and scalable architectures.
 For example, the application development on cloud platforms (aPaaS).

 2021 is such a huge year.
-By then, HD interfaces will expand with more personalised experiences.
-For instances, field-service techs and info workers use voice in the new mobile app as the main interface, and enterprises use biometric sensors to amplify reality.
+By then, HD interfaces will expand with more personalized experiences.
+For instance, field-service techs and info workers use voice in the new mobile app as the main interface, and enterprises use biometric sensors to amplify reality.

 Approximately 50% of businesses in Indonesia will have their digital services interactions (about 20%) direct from their open API ecosystems.